accelazh/accelazh.github.io/_posts/2021-02-26-Experience-On-Live-Production-Troubleshooting.md

     * Production logs/metrics are sources for investigation.
 But beware they can also have bugs (or less known pitfalls), thus lead to wrong path of investigation.
 Involving multiple people troubleshooting together helps avoid hanging in one dead tree, dipping into a local optimal rather than a global optimized.

-    * A risky mitigation should first be baked on test, staging, canary tenants, before go to the real busy production tenants.
+    * A risky mitigation should first be baked on test, staging, canary clusters, before go to the real busy production clusters.
 Mitigation is also a change that should follow Safe Deployment Process.
 And beware not to introduce more failures in the mitigation steps, especially node restarting.

   * The mitigation steps should be shared and passed on to following teams.
 E.g. the next duty shift or other teams possible to hit the same issue again.
 It can become a team heads up or notice broadcast.

   * Continue the monitoring after mitigation is applied.
-Make sure things are truely fixed, especially for issues only happen time-to-time.
+Make sure things are truly fixed, especially for issues only happen time-to-time.
 The mitigation should be effective in different scenarios, e.g. when the victim cluster changes workload pattern, undergo an upgrading, enabled new feature, e.g. when it applies to other clusters with different setups.
 The mitigation may need to cherry-pick to older codebases and involves patching too.

     * Verifying by scenarios involves having more complete understanding of what scenarios can happen.
 Rather than digging own parts, it requires team members to reach out wider scope, to understand what are the other moving parts in production, and what other people are doing, e.g. a parallel rollout of another feature by another team previously unknown.
 Scope yields more importance than depth sometime.